edwardcrompton/wonde/README.md

 Go to https://wonde.lndo.site/ in your browser and you should see the application home screen.

+## Example data

+Here are two examples of Employee IDs which can be used for demo purposes:
+- A500460806 an employee who has classes (w/c 27th March 2023)
+- A199135293 an employee who does not have classes (w/c 27th March 2023).

 ## Running tests

 The application contains a unit test and a feature test.
 These can be run with